brianhilsden/brianhilsden/README.md

-# Hi there, I'm Hilsden 👋
+# Hi there, I'm Brian 👋

-I'm a full-stack software engineer passionate about building web applications and learning new technologies.
+I'm a full-stack software developer passionate about building web applications and learning new technologies.

 ## 🚀 Technologies & Tools